Rethinking schools work?

 TIME: All day (exact timings TBC)

-TICKETS: Available February 21st 2020, email Dave to register interest.
+TICKETS: Available soon, email Dave to register interest.

 You're officially invited

-Tickets are going to be available from Friday 21st February, so in the meantime, please save the date.
+Tickets are going to be available soon, so in the meantime, please save the date.
 Register your interest with David Walford (contact details in the sidebar) to make sure you’re the first to hear about any updates and details as they get released, and so you’re able to grab a ticket before it’s too late!

 What people said about the 2019 conference: